david-torres/scrapbots/RULES.md

 _Activate:_
 Choose one of your Ready (turned vertical) Scrapbots to Activate the Component.
 Follow the card text then put the Component into your discard pile.

 You may not Activate a component if you do not have a Ready (turned vertical) Scrapbot in play.
+Activating a Component does NOT cause the Scrapbot to become Exhausted.

 **Play a Resource**